KSI vs Tommy Fury: Paul vs Danis

 Paul and Danis moments before the start of their bout.

 Paul walks out first to "Many Men (Wish Death)" by 50 Cent alongside his brother Jake Paul.
 Danis then walks out to "Freed from Desire" by Gala.
 After both men were in the ring, The Star-Spangled Banner was sung, with the majority of the crowd booing.

-The 1st round starts and Paul enters in an orthodox stance while Danis enters in a southpaw stance.
-Danis immediately has his guard up while Paul starts jabbing.
-In the 2nd round, Danis has his guard up once again, while Paul continually hits Danis with jabs.
-Paul also lands a right hand that sends Danis to the ropes.
-Paul continually swings while Danis has his guard up.
-In the 3rd round, Danis has yet to throw any significant shots while Paul continues to do so.
-Danis then rolls onto his back, inviting Paul into his guard.
-This resulted in the crowd booing while the referee makes Danis stand up.
-In the 4th round, Paul is waiting for Danis to throw so he can counter.
+The 1st round started and Paul entered in an orthodox stance while Danis entered in a southpaw stance.
+Danis immediately had his guard up while Paul started jabbing.
+In the 2nd round, Danis had his guard up once again, while Paul continually hit Danis with jabs.
+Paul also landed a right hand that sends Danis to the ropes.
+Paul continually swung while Danis had his guard up.
+In the 3rd round, Danis had yet to throw any significant shots while Paul continued to do so.
+Danis then rolled onto his back, inviting Paul into his guard.
+This resulted in the crowd booing while the referee made Danis stand up.
+In the 4th round, Paul waited for Danis to throw so he can counter.
 The crowd began to boo once again after the pair were talking to each other.
-In the 5th round, Paul begins to showboat while Danis allows it to happen.
-In the final round, Danis clinches Paul and attempts a guillotine choke which results in Paul slip out and throws a punch at Danis' head.
-Danis begins to chase Paul in the ring before security enter and a brawl takes place in the ring with Jake Paul involved.
+In the 5th round, Paul bags to showboat while Danis allowed it to happen.
+In the final round, Danis clinched Paul and attempted a guillotine choke which results in Paul slip out and throws a punch at Danis' head.
+Danis began to chase Paul in the ring before security entered and a brawl took place in the ring with Jake Paul involved.

 Winning the fight on all the cards up to that point, Paul won the bout via disqualification as Danis attempted a guillotine choke on Paul.
 Paul then called out Rey Mysterio for the WWE United States Championship, setting up a match at WWE Crown Jewel.

 On 16 October, Danis announced on his Twitter account that he would be appealing the result to the PBA claiming Paul committed "multiple offenses".
 On 21 October, the PBA announced that Danis has formally submitted an appeal over the disqualification loss to Paul.
 The result was not changed.